Sea buckthorn

-Hippophae rhamnoides, also known as sea buckthorn, sandthorn, sallowthorn or seaberry, is a species of flowering plant in the family Elaeagnaceae, native to cold-temperate regions of Eurasia.
+Sea-buckthorn (Hippophae rhamnoides), also known as sea buckthorn, sandthorn, sallowthorn or seaberry, is a species of flowering plant in the family Elaeagnaceae, native to cold-temperate regions of Eurasia.
 It is a spiny deciduous shrub.
-The plant is used in the food and cosmetics industries, in traditional medicine, as animal fodder, in horticulture, and for ecological purposes.
+The fruit has culinary uses, while its extracts, including its oil, are used in the cosmetics industry and within traditional medicine.
+It is also used as animal fodder, in horticulture, and for ecological purposes.